microsoft/Picnic/README.md

 Open the solution in `VisualStudio\pqzk.sln`, build the projects.

-In order to use the library, the folder "data" must contain the precomputed data (as described in step 3 of the Linux instructions).
+In order to use the library, the folder "precomputed_data" must contain the precomputed data (as described in step 3 of the Linux instructions).
 The preprocessMatrices program is not built on Windows, because of the m4ri dependency.
 One way to create the precomputed data on Windows is using the Linux susbsytem for Windows, following the Linux instructions above.
+The path to the precomputed data may also be specified when initializing the library.

 Picnic depends on OpenSSL for AES, SHA-256 and random number generation.
 A build of OpenSSL (x64) for Windows is included.
 To replace it with another